 The Center filed its opening brief with the Supreme Court in the case on October 27.

-Among other claims, the lawsuit states that S.B.
+Among other claims, the lawsuit in Whole Woman’s Health v.
+Jackson argues that S.B.
 8 blatantly violates Texans’ constitutional right to privacy and liberty as established by Roe v.
 Wade nearly 50 years ago.
 The law also violates the constitutional rights of abortion providers and supporters, including their right to equal protection under the law, and their First Amendment rights to free speech and access to the courts.

 Defendants in the lawsuit include every state court trial judge and clerk in Texas, the Texas Medical Board, the Texas Board of Nursing, the Texas Board of Pharmacy, the attorney general, and Mark Lee Dickson, Director of Right to Life East Texas, an individual who has threatened to sue under the new law.
 Each of these parties will have a role in enforcement of S.B.
 8.

 The Center argued the case at the U.S. Supreme Court on November 1, 2021.
 The issue before the Supreme Court was whether federal courts have the power to review Texas’s abortion ban, which prohibits the exercise of a constitutional right, by delegating to the general public the authority to enforce that prohibition through civil actions.